dora-metrics/pelorus/README.md

 ## Installation

-A guide for installation can be found in the install document found [here](./docs/Install.md)
+A guide for installation can be found in the install document found  in the [install guide](./docs/Install.md)

 ## Configuration

-A guide for configuration can be found in the configuration document found [here](./docs/Configuration.md)
+A guide for configuration can be found in the configuration document found in the [configuration document](./docs/Configuration.md)

 ## Contributing to Pelorus

-If you are interested in contributing to the Pelorus project, please review our Contribution guide which can be found [here](./docs/CONTRIBUTING.md)
+If you are interested in contributing to the Pelorus project, please review our Contribution guide which can be found in the [contribution guide](./docs/CONTRIBUTING.md)